fhem/fhem-rhasspy/README.md

     Response to be send to the caller.
 If not set, the return value of the called function will be used.\
     Response sentence will be parsed to do "set magic"-like replacements, so also a line like `i="what's the time for sunrise" r="at [Astro:SunRise] o'clock"` is valid.
 	You may ask for confirmation as well using the following (optional) shorts:
     * **c**: Confirmation request: Command will only be executed, when separate confirmation is spoken.
 Value _c_ is either numeric or text.
 If numeric: Timeout to wait for automatic cancellation.
 If text: response to send to ask for confirmation.
+Only reliably works if dialogue management setting in Rhasspy is set to *Rhasspy*.
     * **ct**: Numeric value for timeout in seconds, default: 15

 * **rhasspyTweaks**\